OccupyMars2025/OccupyMars2025/README.md

 #### feat: 2025/6/5,  40 pull-ups in a row
 #### feat: 2025/6/5,  60 Five-Finger Push-Ups in a row(All five fingers of each hand are spread and bear the weight.
 You perform a push-up with only your fingers touching the ground (instead of your palms))
 #### feat: 2025/6/24, 130 push-ups in a row (using push up bars)
-#### 2025/6/27, "abdominal roll around the bar": 20 (Rest on the ground after finishing each abdominal rotation on the bar.)(This is a gymnastics or calisthenics skill where a performer uses their abdominal strength to rotate their body around a horizontal bar (like a pull-up bar or high bar).)
+#### feat: 2025/6/27, "abdominal roll around the bar": 20 (Rest on the ground after finishing each abdominal rotation on the bar.)(This is a gymnastics or calisthenics skill where a performer uses their abdominal strength to rotate their body around a horizontal bar (like a pull-up bar or high bar).)

 ---